achhabra2/riftshare/index.md

 ## Issues

-Please file an issue on the Github repository.
+Please file an issue on the Github repository - [here](https://github.com/achhabra2/riftshare/issues/new/choose).